Ircama/osm-carto-tutorials/pages/how-to-contribute.md

 - Press the *Preview* button to verify the correct rendering of the document.

 - Once the editing is completed, ensure that the file name is appropriate, enter an effective short title (e.g., less than 70 chars), add an appropriate multiline extended description, press *"Propose New file"* or *"Propose a file change"*
-- Press "Create pull request".
+- Press *"Create pull request"*.
-- Complete the short description and the long description (the long description exploits Markdown; you can repeat the title in the long description), then press "Create pull request".
+- Complete the short description and the long description (the long description exploits Markdown; you can repeat the title in the long description), then press *"Create pull request"*.

 If you have the option to select *"Create a new branch for this commit and start a pull request."*, use it and enter a valid branch name (very short, e.g., 15 chars).

-The created pull request will be revised in order to be published.
+The created *pull request* will be revised in order to be published.
 Please, accept some time to accomplish the review process, thanks.